Microwave flux-flow Hall effect in a multi-band superconductor FeSe: Conclusion

 \section{Conclusion}

-In summary, we measured the flux-flow Hall effect in a multi-band superconductor FeSe pure single crystal to investigate the nature of the vortex core state by means of the cross-shaped bimodal cavity technique.
-We found that the flux-flow Hall angle of FeSe is about 0.5 at low temperatures, which is equal to or smaller than that evaluated by the $\eta_{eff}$ measurements.
-We consider that the observed feature is related to the multi-band nature of FeSe.
-Our calculations for the flux-flow conductivity tensor for multi-band superconductors that has contributions from holes as well as electrons show partial cancellation of the flux-flow Hall voltage.
-Therefore, our study is the first demonstration of a novel feature characteristic of flux flow in multi-band superconductors.
+In summary, we have measured the flux-flow Hall effect in a multi-band superconductor FeSe pure single crystal to investigate the nature of the vortex core state by means of the cross-shaped bimodal cavity technique.
+We found that the flux-flow Hall angle of FeSe at low temperatures is about 0.5, which is equal to or smaller than that evaluated by the $\eta_{eff}$ measurements.
+This feature is in contrast to the cuprate superconductors.
+The conductivity tensor of multi-band superconductors that are contributed from holes and electrons shows partial cancellation of the flux-flow Hall voltage by the electrons and holes, which can explain the observed feature.
+Therefore, our study suggests the appearance of the multi-band nature in the vortex dynamics.